kaykay-dv/pocketsearch/docs/schemas.md

 ## Schema migrations

 PocketSearch does not provide means to update an existing schema, thus adding or removing fields.
-Having said that, you can create migrate contents if the structure of a schema changes.
+Having said that, you can
+migrate contents if the structure of a schema changes.

 Assume we have following schema that already contains data: